arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 .........................

 To sort coordinate values you have to define the order, store it, and use the result to sort the coordinate values.
+You can define the order by creating a list manually or by using xarray objects as illustrated in the example "Sorting out the schools by mean".

 Example: Sorting the schools by mean
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~